+WHAT IS MOMENT-TO-MOMENT?

-WHAT IS MOMENT-TO-MOMENT Whether you knew it or not, you've likely already seen Moment-to-Moment (MtM) research in action.
-MtM and its signature "dial testing lines" have achieved celebrity status for their use by CNN, FOX News and other broadcast networks in coverage of key political events such as the presidential debates and the State of the Union addresses.
-Beyond its use as a news reporting tool, Moment-to-Moment (MtM) research is playing an increasingly vital role in various types of research.
+Whether you know it or not, you've likely already seen Moment-to-Moment (MtM) research in action.
+MtM research and its signature "dial testing lines" have achieved celebrity status for their use by CNN, FOX News and other broadcast networks.
+This technology has been used to cover key political events such as the presidential debates and State of the Union addresses.
+Beyond its use as a news reporting tool, MtM is playing an increasingly vital role in various types of qualitative research.
 It's regularly applied in research studies around marketing, media and advertising, politics and public policy, mock juries and litigation, academic studies and presentation testing.
-This Playbook taps a pool of experts from across the research spectrum to gather and share sound advice, best practices and practical tips in order to help you get the most out of MtM research.
+This Playbook taps a pool of experts from across the research spectrum to gather and share sound advice, best practices and practical tips to help you get the most out of MtM research.

-HOW TO USE THIS GUIDE

-This Playbook is intended for research professionals using, or evaluating the use of, Moment-to-Moment methods and tools in their research.
+This Playbook is intended for research professionals using, or evaluating the use of, MtM methods and tools in their research.

 Our goal is to offer you a practical and informative guide that provides an understanding of the applications and benefits of Moment-to-Moment, and arms you with field-tested advice and tips from experienced researchers who have been using this methodology in their studies for years.

 What is Moment-to-Moment?
-2

 Why do moments matter?

-How can we capture them?
-4
+How can we capture them? $\underline{\hspace{1cm}}$

-The impact of flawed recall and memory bias on market research 6
+The impact of flawed recall and memory bias on market research6

-MtM Research: Background and History 7
+MtM Research: Online and Offline7

-What's the sweet spot for Moment-to-Moment research?
-8
+What's the sweet spot for Moment-to-Moment research?8

-Case-In-Point: Academic Research Arizona State University .
-9
+Case-In-Point: Academic Research Arizona State University9

-Benefits of MtM 10
+Benefits of MtM10

-Case-In-Point: Political Research CNN 13
+Case-In-Point: Political Research CNN13

 Taking MtM Research Online 14

-Case-In-Point: Consumer Product Research j + k solutions 16
+Case-In-Point: Consumer Product Research j + k solutions16

-Ask the Expert: Do it Yourself or Hire?
-17
+= Ask the Expert: Do it Yourself or Hire?

-(1) Best Practices: Prepping for a Dial Focus Group 18
+0 Best Practices: Prepping for a Dial Focus Group

-2 Case-In-Point: Ad & Message Research Project on Race in Political Communications 19
+( Case-In-Point: Ad & Message Research Project on Race in Political Communications19

-Ask the Expert: How Do You Keep Respondents Engaged?
-20
+Ask the Expert: How Do You Keep Respondents Engaged?20

-(1) Best Practices: Getting Results 22
+0 Best Practices: Getting Results22

-Case-In-Point: Presentation Testing TED 26
+Case-In-Point: Presentation Testing TED26

-About Dialsmith 27
+About Dialsmith27

-Research Contributors / Resources 20
+Research Contributors / Resources28